Skip to main content

 Anger management therapy is not about suppressing your anger.
 It is about understanding it and developing healthier ways to express and channel it.
 Micah uses evidence-based approaches to help you build lasting emotional regulation skills.

-• Cognitive Behavioral Therapy (CBT) helps you identify the cognitive distortions that accelerate anger, such as black-and-white thinking, mind reading, and personalization.
-By recognizing these patterns, you can interrupt the anger cycle before it escalates.
+Identifies the distorted thinking patterns that accelerate anger — black-and-white thinking, mind reading, personalization — so you can interrupt the anger cycle before it escalates.

-• Dialectical Behavior Therapy (DBT) teaches emotional regulation skills and distress tolerance techniques like the TIPP method (Temperature, Intense exercise, Paced breathing, Progressive relaxation) to help you de-escalate in the moment.
+Teaches emotional regulation and distress tolerance using the TIPP method (Temperature, Intense exercise, Paced breathing, Progressive relaxation) to de-escalate in the moment.

 Who Can Benefit